-Sec. -1.3 Benchmarking Schedule.
+Sec. \-1.3 Benchmarking schedule.

-(a) The initial benchmarking reports for each covered property shall be filed in accordance with the schedule in the following table.
-Subsequent benchmarking reports for each covered property shall be due by June 30 of each year thereafter.
+(a) The initial benchmarking reports for each covered property must be filed in accordance with the schedule in the following table.
+Subsequent benchmarking reports for each covered property are due by June 30 of each year thereafter.

 Property Initial Reporting Date Covered properties ≥ 100k sq. ft.
-December 1, 2022 Covered properties ≥ 50k sq. ft.
-June 30, 2023 Covered properties ≥ 25k sq. ft.
-June 30, 2024
+June 30, 2023 Covered properties ≥ 50k sq. ft. but < 100k sq. ft.
+June 30, 2024 Covered properties ≥ 25k sq. ft. but < 50k sq. ft.
+June 30, 2025

 (b) No later than three months before each reporting deadline, for at least the first three years during which an owner is required to provide a benchmarking report, the department shall attempt to notify those owners of their obligation to benchmark via direct mail, electronically via email, or through a public posting on a website.
-Failure of the department to notify any owner shall not affect the obligation of such owner to complete and submit required benchmarking reports.
+Failure of the department to notify any owner does not affect the obligation of the owner to complete and submit required benchmarking reports.